Workshops & Seminars

 In contrast the World Health Organization (WHO) has warned that “(w)hen industry is involved in policy-making, rest assured that the most effective control measures will be downplayed or left out entirely.”

-Organisation: Foundation for Alcohol Research and Education
+Organisations: Foundation for Alcohol Research and Education (FARE) and Public Health Advocacy Institute of WA (PHAIWA)

 Systems Practices: How to Use Systems Thinking in your Everyday Work